Skip to main content

 • Suggested time at location: 1.5 hours

-Tucked away on the University of East Anglia campus is the Sainsbury Centre for Visual Arts.
+Tucked away on the University of East Anglia campus is the Sainsbury Centre.
 This modern, cuboid structure (which starred as Marvel’s Avengers headquarters in three movies – Avengers: Age of Ultron, Antman 2 and Spiderman: Homecoming) houses a vast collection of art by the likes of Francis Bacon and Picasso.
 Spend the afternoon poring over its abstract, constructivist and art nouveau wonders; for art lovers, this is one of the best things to do in Norwich.

 5 Trip item 5 of 5 for day 2